 There is evidence that one of the twelve disciples, Thomas Didymus, visited Pakistan between AD 52-72.
 Jesuits arrived in the time of the Mughal ruler Akbar in the 16th century to make some converts among the elite class.
 In the 19th century, Catholic and Protestant missionaries found a following in the land, especially among lower-caste Hindus.

-Today, over 80% of Pakistani believers are from these lower echelons of society and often work undesirable jobs.
+Today, Christian persecution in Pakistan is evident in the form of job discrimination; over 80% of Pakistani believers are from these lower echelons of society and often work undesirable jobs.
 Yet Christian denominations were prominent in establishing schools and hospitals, and many of the elite today—even the Muslim ruling class—have had a Christian education.

 According to the US Department of State's Report on International Religious Freedom, minority populations may often be underrepresented; Christians may actually number as high as five million.
 Roughly half are Protestant and half are Catholic.
 A sizable community of believers—those who converted from Islam—must keep out of view for their own safety.